Mhsalameh/advanced-js-reading-notes/03-data-modeling.md

 # Data Modeling

+## questions

+1. Name 3 advantages to Test Driven Development
+    1. higher productivity
+    2. fewer bugs
+    3. makes maintainance much easier
+2. In what case would you need to use beforeEach() or afterEach() in a test suite?
+    - we use beforeEach to run a block of code before each test
+    - we use afterEach to run a block of code after each test
+3. What is one downside of Test Driven Development
+    - TDD needs committed team that all agree on the efficiency of TDD, and it requires more time early.
+4. What’s the primary difference between ES6 Classes and Constructor/Prototype Classes?
+    - ES6 classes : its syntax is similar to object creation in other object-oriented programming languages
+    - ES5 Constructor/Prototype: its syntax is unique and is not found in other object-oriented programming languages.
+5. Why REST?
+    - it provides flexibility, data isn't tied to resources or methods, REST can handle multiple type of calls and return different formats of data.

 ## What is SQL?
 *SQL** stands for **S**tructured **Q**uery **L**anguage, it is a language that allows you to write databse queries that looks like this:
 ```